Beamsley Beacon, Beamsley, North Yorkshire

 Deep carved line features

-A previously unrecorded petroglyph located within a massive arena of prehistoric sites dating from the neolithic and continuing through the Bronze Age period and beyond.
+A pretty basic petroglyph located within a massive arena of prehistoric sites dating from the neolithic and continuing through the Bronze Age period and beyond.
 Found a few hundred yards northwest of the once giant cairn of Cock Howe, this design is characterized mainly by the two large deep channels deliberately cut into the stone that run from the middle of the upper surface down to ground level.
 One of them emerges from a single cup-marking, at an angle; whilst the other comes from the edge of a natural crack in the rock.
 The channels are wide and flattened.
 Other faint lines can be discerned too, which may have originally been carved.
 We need to explore this design in different lighting conditions to see if there are additional features here.

 Looking east-ish